brodycj/cordova-sqlite-ext/README.md

 - SELECT BLOB column value type is not supported consistently across all platforms (not supported on Windows).
 It is recommended to use the built-in HEX function to SELECT BLOB column data in hexadecimal format, working consistently across all platforms.
 As an alternative: SELECT BLOB in Base64 format is supported by this plugin version, _[`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license options)_.
 - Database files with certain multi-byte UTF-8 characters are not tested and not expected to work consistently across all platform implementations.
 - Issues with UNICODE `\u0000` character (same as `\0`):
-  - Encoding issue reproduced on Android (default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation with [Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK)
+  - Encoding issue reproduced on Android (default [`android-sqlite-native-ndk-connector`](https://github.com/brodybits/android-sqlite-native-ndk-connector) implementation with [`android-sqlite-ndk-native-driver`](https://github.com/brodybits/android-sqlite-ndk-native-driver), using Android NDK)
-  - Truncation in case of argument value with UNICODE `\u0000` character reproduced on (WebKit) Web SQL as well as plugin on Android (default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation with [Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK) and Windows
+  - Truncation in case of argument value with UNICODE `\u0000` character reproduced on (WebKit) Web SQL as well as plugin on Android (default [`android-sqlite-native-ndk-connector`](https://github.com/brodybits/android-sqlite-native-ndk-connector) implementation with [`android-sqlite-ndk-native-driver`](https://github.com/brodybits/android-sqlite-ndk-native-driver), using Android NDK), browser, and Windows
   - SQL error reported in case of inline value string with with UNICODE `\u0000` character on (WebKit) Web SQL, plugin on Android with use of the `androidDatabaseProvider: 'system'` setting, and plugin on _some_ other platforms
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - The iOS/macOS platform version uses a thread pool but with only one thread working at a time due to "synchronized" database access.